ARogala/fend-project-memory-game/README.md

 Check out the game: https://andrewrogalamemorygame.surge.sh

+Webpack has been added for development and optimized production build

+npm install

+npm run dev

+npm run build

 ## GamePlayRules
 There are eight different pairs of cards on the grid, thus making a total of sixteen cards.
 The goal is to match all eight pairs in as few moves as possible.
 The moves are tracked and as the number of